SEO I: Semantic Tagging, Key Wording, and Sitemaps

 Key Wording

-RankMath is currently considered a must-have, but it is not an Open-Source plugin: Although openly developed on GitHub, the repository does not contain a license file or a licensing statement.
-And if it talks about its ‘free download’, it refers to a ‘free’ but ‘severely limited feature set’
+RankMath is currently considered a must-have, but it is not an Open-Source plugin: Although openly developed on GitHub, the repository does not contain any license file or a licensing statement.1 And if it talks about its ‘free download’, it refers to a ‘free’ but ‘severely limited feature set’

 Search engines ‘loathe’ keywords.
 Too often, authors have tried to fool them with content that their text did not contain.
 Therefore, the rule today is, at best, one focus keyword per page or article — matching the text.
 But this word often already occurs in the reading text — perhaps even in the headline.
 To cut a long story short: Tagging with keywords? — Maybe.
 But I wouldn’t put too much effort into it.
 It’s better to spend that time creating good content.